 I don't have any recent issues of the Watchtower that deal with this.
 I do have a quote I kept from the March 15, 1990 issue:

 "Jesus came `to give his soul a ransom in exchange for many.' ...
 But who are the many?
 Adam is evidently excluded because he was a perfect man who deliberately chose to disobey God and died as unrepentant, willful sinner."

 The article goes on to say:

-  The article distorts the scripture here to imply that Jesus was saying that he who disobeys receive no benefit from the ransom.
-If this were so, then all down through history who were living in disobedience will not be raised, and there is no need for a day of judgment for the world, since none but those who have exercised faith in Jesus are covered by the ransom sacrifice.
-This, of course, is not what the JWs teach, but the misapplication of as given in the quote would lead one to believe that to be what the WTS is saying, and actually shows that the WTS teaching contradicts itself.
+The article distorts the scripture John 3:36 here to imply that Jesus was saying that he who disobeys receive no benefit from the ransom.
+If this were so, then all down through history who were living and died in disobedience will not be raised, and there is no need for a day of judgment for the world, since none but those who have exercised faith in Jesus are covered by the ransom sacrifice.
+This, of course, is not what the JWs teach, but the misapplication of scripture as given in the quote would lead such a conclusion and thus actually shows that the WTS teaching contradicts itself.